 Stress means different things to people, but we all know that dreaded feeling when your heart starts to pound and you begin to sweat.
 Maybe you get a headache or an ache in the pit of your stomach?
-As we discussed in Learn to Recognize Stress, https://mswellnessproject.com/learn-to-recognize-stress/ , chronic stress is insidious and destructive to your body and your mental health.
-We can’t always avoid stressful situations.
-We can practice stress management strategies to help keep our stress levels down, our emotions under control and give ourselves the feeling that we can handle life’s curveballs.
+In, Learn to Recognize Stress, we discussed how chronic stress can be insidious and destructive to your body and mental health.
+We can’t always avoid stressful situations but we can practice stress management strategies to help keep our stress levels down, keep our emotions under control, and give ourselves the feeling that we can handle life’s curveballs.

 KEEP A STRESS JOURNAL-

 If you can figure out what causes you to have negative physical or emotional reactions to adverse situations, then you can control how you respond to it.
 Sometimes it’s not easy to figure out what causes distress.
 Keep a stress journal.
 When you have a stressful event or day, write down how you feel.
 Eventually, you will see a pattern and you can figure out how to handle situations better next time.

 Stress often results from poor organization and planning.
 The perception of having some control over our lives can diminish the impact of the stress response.
 The body feels safe and our relaxation response kicks in.